 1. In Search, run the search.

-- The Edit Acceleration dialog says "This report cannot be accelerated" if:
+- The Edit Acceleration dialog will say "This report cannot be accelerated" if:

-- Your permissions do not let you accelerate reports.
+- your permissions don't enable you to accelerate reports.
 Your role must have the

-- If your report qualifies for acceleration and your permissions allow for report acceleration, the Edit Acceleration dialog displays a checkbox labeled Accelerate Report.
+5. If your report qualifies for acceleration and your permissions allow for report acceleration, the Edit Acceleration dialog will display a checkbox labeled Accelerate Report.
+Select it.